Calm Waters: Artist

-Kathy Bradford attended the University of Missouri at Kansas City where she earned a BA in art education.
-Her studies in glass continued at Colorado Mountain College and at the Stained Glass School with renowned artist Paul Marioni.
-Bradford’s work has been profiled in Art Glass Quarterly and Glass Art magazine, and she has lectured at glass art conferences internationally.
-Select commissions by Bradford include public art for the University of Nebraska at Omaha and glass art for the Abramson Center for Jewish Life in Philadelphia, the Russian Tea Room in New York, and the Good Samaritan Hospital in Downers Grove, Illinois.
-Bradford received the National Decade of Excellence Award for glass fusing and slumping.
+Bradford attended the University of Missouri at Kansas City where she earned a BA in art education.
+Her studies in glass continued at Colorado Mountain College and at the Stained Glass School with the artist Paul Marioni.
+Her work has been profiled in Art Glass Quarterly and Glass Art magazine, and she has lectured at glass art conferences internationally.
+Her commissions include public art for the University of Nebraska at Omaha and glass art for the Abramson Center for Jewish Life in Philadelphia, the Russian Tea Room in New York and the Good Samaritan Hospital in Downers Grove, Illinois.
+She received the National Decade of Excellence Award for glass fusing and slumping.
 She lives in Lyons, Colorado.